aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/queries.md

 Querying the AiiDA database {#sec:querybuilder}
 ===========================

-TODO:

- * update table with occurence of node classes (or remove it)

 We will now learn how to *query* the AiiDA database using the python interface.
 Queries are, in essence, questions to your database and you will use the answers you obtain in order to identify good candidate materials for methane